 How often do your agents answer the same support question over and over?
-Or search for the answer to a question that a team member has already solved?
+Or search for the answer to a question that another team member has already solved?

 For most customer support organizations, the answer is: too often.

-Customer service knowledge management means making the organization’s collective knowledge available to those who need it, whether that’s your customers or agents.
+Customer service knowledge management means making your organization’s collective knowledge available to those who need it, whether that’s your customers or agents.
+Here are some example scenarios that customer service knowledge management supports:

 “If anything, COVID-19 has proven and solidified the importance of knowledge management,” said Deryn Ollivier, Coveo’s Lead Knowledge Manager.
 “Suddenly, we all had to work from home, but didn’t necessarily have information that was accessible remotely.
 It was a big catalyst for the knowledge management field in general.”

 In this post, we’ll clarify how knowledge management enhances customer support, provide some use cases that demonstrate effective approaches, and cover some best practices in customer service that can help your company implement Knowledge-Centered Service (KCS)*.
-We’ll also discuss why good knowledge management is important in the adoption of innovative technologies like generative AI.
+We’ll also discuss why good knowledge management is important as companies continue to adopt innovative technologies like generative AI.

 How Does Knowledge Management Improve Customer Service?